Cauchy problem for integrable discrete equations on quad-graphs: Existence and uniqueness theorem

-\paragraph{Remark.} It is worthy to note that all the fields at the vertices of the multidimensional cube can be calculated recursively using only one equation each time, so that on the cube the integration scheme becomes {\it explicit}.
-However, this algorithm of solving our Cauchy problem is not very effective, since the number $2^N$ of the vertices in the $N$-dimensional cube grows exponentially in $N$, while the number of vertices in $\G$ (and therefore the size of the algebraic system we are solving) is about $N^2$.
-We would like to mention also that a general question of embedding of a quad-graph into cubic lattice was investigated in details by Dolbilin et al \cite{DS}.
-The absence of self-intersecting strips is crucial for the existence of such embedding.
+\paragraph{Remark.} It is worthy to note that all the fields at the vertices of the multidimensional cube can be calculated recursively using only one equation each time, so that on the cube the integration scheme becomes {\em explicit}.
+This means, in particular, that the solution in each vertex of quad-graph is a rational function of initial data.
+This algorithm of solving Cauchy problem is not very effective, since the number $2^N$ of the vertices in the $N$-dimensional cube grows exponentially in $N$, while the number of vertices in $\Gamma$ (and therefore the size of the algebraic system we are solving) is about $N^2$.
+From the practical point of view, one should look for an embedding of quad-graph into a lattice $\Integer^d$ of minimal dimension.

-The general proof presented below is based on the simple transformations of erasing and inserting of a strip.
-These transformations bring, roughly speaking, to equivalent IVP and can be described as follows.
+The proof of the rest of the theorem presented below is based on the very different ideas and uses the notion of B\"acklund transformation (see Theorem \ref{th:QeqBT}).
+We will transform the initial quad-graph by erasing and inserting of a strip.
+These transformations bring, roughly speaking, to an equivalent IVP and can be described as follows.